d-morrison/IntroStatActivities/_book/10-regression.md

 * Use a confidence interval to determine the conclusion of a hypothesis test

 ## Terminology review
-In today's activity, we will use theory-based tests of inference for regression slope.
+In today's activity, we will use theory-based hypothesis tests and confidence intervals for a linear regression slope.
 Some terms covered in this activity are:

 * Correlation